Are you an AHPA member? Log in

 Teresa Capetola

 Teresa leads Education for Sustainability in the Health Nature and Sustainability Research Group, Deakin University.
-She has been a key member of research projects focused on the links between nature, climate change, health and wellbeing.
-She has also researched in the teaching and learning field, including health competency skills and knowledge related to sustainability.
-She is currently Course Director, Master of Health Promotion and has taught in the tertiary education sector for over 25 years, recognised with multiple teaching awards.
+She has been a key researcher focused on the links between nature, climate change, health, and wellbeing.
+She also researches and publishes in sustainability pedagogy.
+She is the immediate past Course Director, Master of Health Promotion, Deakin University, and has taught in the tertiary education sector for over 25 years, recognised with multiple teaching awards, including the Australasian Campuses Towards Sustainability Teaching Award and the Vice-Chancellor’s Award for Teaching Excellence.
+In 2022 she was successful in obtaining course accreditation for the Master of Health Promotion with the International Union of Health Promotion and Education (IUHPE).

 Kate Lowsby